 1. The Engineering Department met the AAP's aspirational goals for 4 MBE's and 6 WBE's in the 10 contracts our Office examined for this review.
-While there will likely be variations on AAP participation based on different contracts and timing, the data nonetheless provides a snapshot at a moment in time.
-The OIIG recommended that the MWRD Board request quarterly reports from senior management that show the aspirational goals and actual outcomes.
-This could provide the basis for constructive discussions from the AAP, contract managers or resident engineers, and contractors - including the MBE, WBE, VBE, and SBE participants.
+While there will likely be variations

-The AAP Director provided the OIIG with payment information as of January 2020.
+7 The AAP Director provided the OIIG with payment information as of January 2020.
 The Director of Finance provided us with disbursements made pursuant to the respective contracts through May 2020.
 Therefore, there could be some timing differences between payments and reporting.

-&lt;sup>7Appendix A covers MBE, WBE, and SBE participation in professional services contracts; Appendix C covers MBE and WBE participation in construction contracts; Appendix K covers MBE and WBE apprenticeships in contracts; and Appendix V covers VBE and SBE participation in professional services and construction contracts (collectively "SBE").
+8Appendix A covers MBE, WBE, and SBE participation in professional services contracts; Appendix C covers MBE and WBE participation in construction contracts; Appendix K covers MBE and WBE apprenticeships in contracts; and Appendix V covers VBE and SBE participation in professional services and construction contracts (collectively "SBE").

-&lt;sup>8 The monetary threshold for AAP participation for service contracts and apprenticeships are the total estimated expenditures exceeding \$100,000.
+9 The monetary threshold for AAP participation for service contracts and apprenticeships are the total estimated expenditures exceeding \$100,000.
 The threshold for AAP participation for construction contracts is contracts that are estimated to exceed \$10,000 (applies to Cook County only).